chickadee » directory-utils

 Does not verify existence of the file!

-Invokes FUNCTION on each filename in the DIRECTORY and the recursive value from IDENTITY.
+Invokes FUNCTION on the recursive value from SEED and each filename in the DIRECTORY and .
 Returns the final value.

 FUNCTION